-A very important element of how to help your kids adjust to a move in Los Angeles, especially for younger kids, is emphasizing the excitement.
+A very important element of how to help your kids adjust to a move in Riverside, especially for younger kids, is emphasizing the excitement.
 You could, for example, cast the move in terms of an adventure, explaining to them that they’ll be just like explorers or pioneers setting out to uncharted lands for the thrill of discovery.
 Also, try encouraging your kids to make their own plans for the move, listing what new things they’ll attempt on arrival at their new home.

 Keep Established Routines